UnmappedStack/tacos-doomgeneric/README.md

 # doomgeneric

+**This is a fork of doomgeneric specifically for porting it to the [TacOS](https://github.com/UnmappedStack/TacOS) kernel.
+See the upstream repository for doomgeneric itself.**

 The purpose of doomgeneric is to make porting Doom easier.
 Of course Doom is already portable but with doomgeneric it is possible with just a few functions.